 Still, it’s important to plan how you’ll use your FSA dollars accordingly.
 This way, you’re not losing out on the maximum benefits of an FSA.

 How to Use an FSA

-To use your FSA, you can submit a claim to the FSA through your employer.
+To use your flexible spending account, you can submit a claim to the FSA through your employer.
 You may have to provide proof of the medical expense.
 You may also have to provide a statement that shows that the expense is not covered by your insurance plan.
 After submitting your claim, you’ll receive a reimbursement.
 Talk to your employer about how to use your specific FSA.

 What to Use Your Flexible Spending Account Funds on

 FSA money can be used for a variety of medical expenses that aren’t typically covered by your health plan.
 These expenses could include: